 Here are a few tips to help you make the right choices when buying your souvenirs in Ireland.

-Where to buy your souvenirs – The best place to buy souvenirs in Ireland of a particular type is the main outlets associated with the brand.
-Think the Newbridge factory in Kildare, Claddagh rings from Thomas Dillions in Galway or Donegal Tweed from Magee’s.
-If there are official stores in shopping centres and malls under the brand name, or section within department stores, then you are sure you are getting the genuine article.
+Where to buy your souvenirs – The best place to buy souvenirs in Ireland of a specific type is the main outlets associated with the brand.
+Think the Newbridge factory in Kildare, Claddagh rings from Thomas Dillions in Galway, or Donegal Tweed from Magee’s.
+If there are official stores in shopping centres and malls under the brand name or section within department stores, then you are sure you are getting the genuine article.

 Allow room (and weight) in your luggage – You should allow both room and weight in your luggage for any souvenirs you plan to buy during your visit to Ireland.
 Leave plenty of room if you are planning to buy Aran jumpers or wool blankets as they will take up quite a bit of space.